 In terms of inflation, while CPI has fallen back from its 41-year high of 11.1% in October 2022, it's course has been volatile and has not dropped as significantly as expected.
 While CPI has dropped sharply in recent months, largely as a result of lower energy prices, as at September 2023 it stood at 6.7%, but this was still 1.3% higher than the OBR's March forecast.
-It has fallen further in October to 4.6% and again to 3.9% in November, but is still expected to be more persistent than previously forecasted and not returning to its 2 per cent target until the first half of 2025, more than a year later than was forecasted in March 2023.
+It has fallen further in October to 4.6% and again to 3.9% in November, but unexpectedly rose up to 4% in December.
+Current forecasts are that it is expected to be more persistent than previously forecasted and will not return to its 2% target until the first half of 2025, more than a year later than was forecasted in March 2023.

 In response to this rampant inflation, during 2022 and 2023 the Bank of England tightened monetary policy and significantly increased it's base interest rate.
 By September 2023 the Bank paused its run of interest rate rises, after 14 consecutive increases.
 The current rate stands at 5.25%, its highest level for 15 years.
 While inflation is now reducing, the Governor of the Bank has raised concerns over economic growth as he warned again that interest rates will not be cut in the "foreseeable future".
 This announcement followed the reduction in the OBR growth forecasts for 2024 and 2025 along with the latest inflation forecasts, with CPI still at twice the Bank's target rate of 2%.
 While it is largely felt that rates have peaked and will not increase further, it is also expected that interest rates will need to remain higher for longer to bring inflation under control.
 Forecasters are not anticipating the Bank to start contemplating cuts in the rate until at least late 2024.
+Certainly, the unexpected increase in inflation in December 2023 has prompted the Bank to suggest rates will remain higher for longer.
+Whether this was simply a post Christmas blip or not will be a key indicator as to whether interest rates are likely to start to reduce this year or not.